 There are two major types of claims a policyholder can file against an insurance company when it is believed that company has acted in bad faith.
-In the event of insurance bad faith, the insured party may sue his or her insurance company on the grounds of a tort claim and or a breach of contract claim.
+In the event of insurance bad faith, the insured party may sue his or her insurance company on the grounds of a tort claim and/or a breach of contract claim.
 These two options are outlined below:

 Insurance Bad Faith Tort Claim

 A tort is defined as an illegal wrong that involves a breach of civil duty owed to someone else.
 When you enter into a legal relationship with an insurance company that company has an inherit obligation to act in your best interest.
 Insurance companies are expected, under penalty of law, to approach all claims in a timely and just manner.
 If an insurance company fails to do so they are ignoring a civil duty owed to the insured and a tort claim can be filed.

 Breach of Contract Claim